 Further, EU eradicates all border controls between the member countries.
 The open borders of these countries allow the free flow of people as well as goods from one country to another.
 Also, there may be police checks for some police information, but they are not the same as border checks.

-Those countries who signed the Schengen Agreement ('Schengen Members') have agreed that their citizens can travel free between those countries without the need of a passport.
-There are also agreements in place regarding tax-free purchases at the Airport by its members.
-For this reason, Airport security & customs has to divide 'Schengen' and 'Non-Schengen' (foreign) travelers at the Airport.
+The countries who signed the Schengen Agreement ('Schengen Members') have agreed that their citizens can travel free between those countries without the getting a passport.
+There is also an agreement concerning the tax-free purchases at the Airport by its members.
+That is why Airport security and customs need to divide the Schengen and Non-Schengen travelers at the Airport.

 EU - European Union